All you need to know about visiting Rome at Christmas: practical travel guide to make the most of the holiday season in the Eternal City.

 Todays’ guide complements it and looks specifically at Rome at Christmas, the festive thing you can do in the city at this time and our best tips for a Christmas holiday Rome style.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.

 The Christmas season in Rome lasts from December the 8th to January the 6th.

 Christmas Eve is celebrated on the 24th of December and Christmas Day on the 25th.

 The 8th of December kicks off the holiday season.

-On this day, the city celebrated the Immaculate Conception Catholic holiday and schools and offices have a day off.
+On this day, the city celebrates the Immaculate Conception: this is a Catholic holiday and schools and offices have a day off.

 December 8th is traditionally when families decorate the Christmas tree at home and when the Christmas trees in the main square light up fully.

 January the 6th is the Epiphany, the day when Rome celebrates the arrival of the Three Kings into Bethlehem.